Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Updated to Eclipse 2023-12 (4.30).
 * Updated included Java version from 14.0.1 to 17.0.6
-* Fixed problem preventing embedded textual editor to open properly.
+* Removed diagram editor in favour of textual editing.
+* Removed German translations.

 ### DSL / Modelling language changes